tweag/python-monorepo-example/2017-06-27-streaming-libraries.md

 function `headLine` provided that we satisfy the following conditions:

-* evaluation of the output string should not be forced into memory all at once by any callers of `headLine`, and
+* evaluation of the output string should not be forced into memory all at once by any callers of `headLine` and
 * the source of the input string needs to be closed *soon enough* to prevent open handles from accumulating.